quantum-kite/kite/docs/documentation/disorder.md

 disorder.add_disorder('B', 'Uniform', 0.2, 0.1)
 ```

-The final step consists of adding the disorder pattern(s) as an additional parameter into the
+The final step consists of adding the disorder as an additional parameter into the
 [`#!python kite.config_system`][config_system] function:

 ``` python